• Home

 Or your father is Herbert, and while you like the antique vibe, your dad hates his name, has always answered to Hank, and has forbidden you from saddling another generation with a name he considers burdensome.

 Then again, you might have classic names on your family tree.
-But Elizabeth and William feel a little too flat and ordinary to your ear.
-Plus, maybe there are already three other Elizabeths and two Williams.
+But Elizabeth and John feel a little too flat and ordinary to your ear.
+Plus, maybe there are already three other Elizabeths and two Johns.

 Some will insist that the only way to name a child after a loved one is to use the actual name.
 Fair enough.
 And family names aren’t for everyone.
 But if you like the idea of honoring a loved one, and you’re open to some creative name-storming, there are lots of ways to name your baby after someone – without using actually using their name.

-Read on for ten great ways to reinvent honor names to make it fresh and new for your child.
+Read on for a dozen great ways to find creative honor names for your children.

-Consider shorter forms and elaborations, translations into other languages, and traditional nicknames.
+Consider shorter forms and elaborations, international variations, and traditional nicknames.
 Try looking up the name’s family tree on Behind the Name.
 (Enter the name.
 Most pages include a section for related names, and a link to the name’s family tree, before you reach the popularity statistics.
 Not every name has a tree, but many do.)
 You might be surprised by some of the possibilities.

 This might be especially powerful if you can find a heritage choice.
 If you have Cornish heritage and a grandpa named George, Jory is a thoroughly modern possibility that incorporates both.